Photographic History of Table Mountain

 (short for Preston) Butler from Butler's 1977 visit to TM, knew of

-father's involvement at Table Mountain as a 'field director'
+at Table Mountain as a

 for the Smithsonian Institute.